Kaushiki03/hotal-broker-database-project/README.md

 Our system may be used by multiple brokers, multiple hotel owners and multiple users.
 During planning phase, we assumed that a Broker can own a hotel or reserve a hotel as well as the owner may book a hotel room (maybe he owns a hotel in Paris, but fancies a vacation in London).

-We have built the ER-Diagram by breaking everything down to its core meaning in the physical world and doing our best to fit it with its useful data in our miniworld.
+I have built the ER-Diagram by breaking everything down to its core meaning in the physical world and doing our best to fit it with its useful data in our miniworld.
 The ER/Relational and normalization figures were created via [google’s tool draw.io](https://www.draw.io/).

 ---